ecstasyspirit/Donquixote/README.md

     ```

 3. Set Donquixote speed to either `Risky`, `Fast`, `Medium` or `Normal`.
+   Do not go above select `Fast` or `Risky` without proxies as your IP will be banned after 175 SMS.
-   The recommended speed to use in order to avoid either:
+   `Medium` is the recommended speed to use in order to avoid either:

    * Getting your **account banned**
    * Getting your **IP banned**